-This article is part of the Meeting the Needs Series that is designed to help chamber professionals meet the individual needs of certain market segments.
+This article on young professionals chamber members is part of the Meeting the Needs Series that is designed to help chamber professionals meet the individual needs of certain market segments.
 See the footer of this article for a list of posts in this series.

 Today, we’re addressing the needs of the young professional and while we’ll focus the conversation around the needs of the Millennial, some older adults may also find value in these programs and services, particularly if they are considering a career shift or starting over as may be the case of a parent returning to the job force.

 For chambers of commerce, this question is multi-faceted.
 The chamber pro must be able to answer this because it directly ties into the programming they would offer to attract and retain young professionals.
 But it goes beyond that too because your member businesses want the answer as well.